tomfa/notes.webutvikling.org/src/content/post/2016-09-03-aws-send-ec2-logs-to-slack/index.md

 ---
-title: 'Send AWS EC2 logs to Slack'
+title: "Send AWS EC2 logs to Slack"
 pubDate: 2016-09-03
 heroImage: /images/slack-large.png
-tags: ['guide', monitoring, cloudwatch, ec2, lambda, logs, slack]
+tags: ["guide", monitoring, cloudwatch, ec2, lambda, logs, slack]
 ---

 **I have** a Java app that runs on an regular Linux (EC2) instance, and logs to some folder on that machine.
 What **I want** is for Slack to be notified if any error occurs in the logs.
 This is possible through CloudWatch in [almost all regions](http://docs.aws.amazon.com/general/latest/gr/rande.html#cwl_region).
 Let me show you how!